 Yes.
 CCIT currently offers instructor-led training for employees.
 Please view our training calendar to register for these available classes.
 You can also request consultation from Blackboard Learn™ trainers and instructional designers.
 Request a consultation by emailing ITHELP@clemson.edu.
 View available handouts on the Blackboard Learn page.

-Review the Blackboard Learn™ System Requirements on the Blackboard Learn™ login page to ensure that you are using a supported web browser that contains the correct Java browser plug-ins.
+Review the Blackboard Learn™ Supported Browsers on the Blackboard Learn™ Browser Support page to ensure that you are using a supported web browser that contains the correct Java browser plug-ins.
+Additonal information about the hardware and operating system requirements can be found on University of Louisville's Blackboard Learn™ Help & Resources page.

 Additional Blackboard Resources can be found by searching the internet for the topic you are interested in.
 For example, if you are interested in the Blackboard Gradebook, do a Google search for "Blackboard Gradebook".